 Knight Templar: The Jovians act like this at times.
 Especially Genichiro Tsukuomi, who kills his best friend Tsukumo for trying to peacefully negotiate with the "evil" Earthlings.

 Mildly Military: Justified in the Nadesico's case as they're a corporation and not the actual military.
+Even after the ship and crew are drafted into the UEAF, they still show no signs of military bearing or professionalism.

 Mission Control: Various characters on the bridge often take this role for the Aestivalis missions.